18F/identity-eks/README.md

 ## Getting Logs

-You can use kibana with `kubectl port-forward service/kibana-kibana 5601 -n elk`, or you can get a small buffer of logs by using `kubectl logs pod/<podname> -n <namespace>`.
+You can use kibana with `kubectl port-forward service/kibana-kb-http 5601 -n elastic-system`, or you can get a small buffer of logs by using `kubectl logs pod/<podname> -n <namespace>`.
 You can find the pod names with a command like `kubectl get pods -n <namespace>`.